-Redefining Modern Masculinity: How to Be More Masculine in an Authentic and Healthy Way
+Redefining Masculinity in an Authentic and Healthy Way

 Masculinity is under attack, and with good reason.

-And in our postfeminism world, things haven’t gotten much better.
+And in our post-feminist world, things haven’t gotten much better.

-Pick up artists, the “manosphere” wannabe tough guys, and gym bros have bastardized the concept of masculinity to the point where it seems all but impossible to agree on what it actually means to be a man.
+Pick-up artists, the “manosphere” wannabe tough guys, and gym bros have bastardized the concept of masculinity to the point where it seems all but impossible to agree on what it means to be a man.